audioclassify/CedarAlert/README.md

 All object recognition events, alert conditions, and images with no objects detected are logged into a JSON based log file and SQLite3 database by default.

-In order to avoid too many alerts in a short period of time, alerts are sent no more frequently that 15 minutes, as defined by 'cedar_alert_seconds'.
+In order to avoid too many alerts in a short period of time, alerts are sent no more frequently than 15 minutes, as defined by 'cedar_alert_seconds'.
 The Amcrest security cameras have a free Android and iOS app, so the video streams from the cameras can be viewed in real-time whenever an alert is received.

 The four Amcrest cameras are configured to take three photos two seconds apart at each motion event, and send the images via FTP to a local desktop PC for AI analysis and storage.